johnnygoblue/treasureIsland/README.md

 By default, the Makefile recognizes source and header files with these
 extensions: .h .hpp .cpp.
 As a general rule, header files should never be compiled directly and source files should never be `#include`'d.
 Each header and source file include must have the "Project Identifier" included in a comment.
-This can be done with this line:
+This can be done by adding this line:

 `// PROJECT IDENTIFIER: 40FB54C86566B9DDEAB902CC80E8CE85C1C62AAD`

 The autograder will not compile any submission that does not contain the project identifier in every source and header file.
-If additional file type are preferred (eg.: .hxx, .cxx, cc), those must be included by manually editing the Makefile.
+If additional file types are preferred (eg.: .hxx, .cxx, cc), those must be included by manually editing the Makefile.

 ### Test Files